FukurouMakoto/Notes/NotesFromTheLinuxCommandLineBook.md

 	to type some quick information into a text file. cat > filename.
 	Note that this is also using the redirect IO command(>).
+command: uniq
+	Often used in conjunction with sort.
+Accepts a sorted list of data from either standard input or a single filename argument.
+	Defaults to removing duplicates from the list.
+Can pass the -d flag to do the inverse and only display duplicates.
+command: wc
+	Used to display the number of lines, words, and bytes (in that order) contained in a file.
+	Can pass a -l flag to only report lines.
+command: grep
+	Finds text patterns within files.
+Prints out the lines containing the pattern passed into it.
+Can also use regex.
+Often used with pipes.
+	Can also pass the -i flag which will ignore case when performing the search.
+	Can also pass the -v which only prints the lines that do not match the pattern thrown in.
+command: head/tail
+	Returns the first and last 10 lines from any command.
+You can call this on a text document to show only the lines in it or on a command.
+	Can also be used with grep and pipes.
+command: tee
+	reads standard input and copies it to both standard input and to one or more files.
+Allows you to capture a pipelines contents
 operation: Redirect IO
 	You can redirect the standard output of a command to a text if you so choose.
 This can be useful if you want to save some output information after running a command.
 You can do this with the > command, followed by where you would like to save the output, like a